Road-Balance/SpotMicroJetson/CustomSTL/README.md

-## 3D STL Files for Jetson Nano andf CLS6336hv Motor
+## 3D STL Files for Jetson Nano and CLS6336hv Motor

 Based on Parent Repo, We Customized...